 So the approach with this project has been different.
 Using our convening power we were able to engage a range of organisations with different roles in the tea supply chain.
 They agreed how we could collect the information we needed in a robust, transparent and standardised manner, and commissioned an independent assessment of worker’s pay and benefits on plantations in Malawi, Indonesia and Assam.

-The outcomes of the study are reported in Understanding Wage Issues in the Tea Industry which is published today by us and Oxfam.
+The outcomes of the study are reported in [Download not found] which is published today by us and Oxfam.

 The study found that despite meeting legal minimum wage requirements, the combined value of tea pickers’ pay and benefits in Malawi is around average for the country but only about half the World Bank’s poverty line income of $2 per person per day.
 In Assam, India, tea pickers earn just above the World Bank poverty line and under the average Indian wage.
 In West Java, Indonesia, pickers’ incomes are well above the poverty line but only a quarter of what the average Indonesian earns.